etrent17/gtkccalc/README.md

 # Basic Calculator in C with GTK

 This is a simple calculator application written in C using the GTK+ library for the graphical user interface.
-This project emphasizes **modularity** and a clear **directory structure** for maintainability and scalability, even in a basic program.
+This project emphasizes **modularity** and a clear **directory structure** for maintainability and scalability.

 ## Features